f-hafner/interface_tests/README.md

 - Each module has its own test directory, ie `src/mypkg/module_a/tests`.
 - In each module-specific test, we'd like to make it as easy as possible to run standard tests for the implementation of the interface.
 This is done with
     ```python
-    from mypkg.interface_tests import test_interface
+    from mypkg.interface_tests import *
     ```
-- `pytest` executes `test_interface` when it discovers the test file
+- `pytest` executes all tests defined in `interface_tests` when it discovers the test file
-- This led to the following requirements:
-    - we need to dynamically determine which module to test from the calling test function alone
-    - for any user running the test, they may not have installed all modules that implement the interface.
-Therefore, we have to dynamically determine which tests to run

 ### Implementation

 I built this functionality with pytest fixtures and hooks.
 In `src/mypkg/interface_tests.py`
 - define all tests for the interface
-- map from calling functions to modules to be imported and classes to be passed to the test

-In `src/mypkg/conftest.py`
-- import things defined in `interface_tests.py`
-- define fixture `run_interface_tests`, which takes a dynamic implementation_class and runs all tests on that
-- `pytest_generate_tests` hook detects the function `test_interface`, and dynamically returns the class to be tested that implements the interface.
-If the requested module is not importable, the test is skipped.
+To test the interface, each module needs to define 2 things:
+- the fixture `nbody_instance`, which returns an instantiated class of the nbody code to test
+- an import `from mypkg.interface_tests import *` inside `module_x/tests/test_some_file.py`

+Pytest discovers fixtures from where it is called, and searches conftest files from the directory upwards.
+Thus, it is important to define the fixture for each code inside their respective code's directory (`src/mypkg/module_a/confest.py`).

+The biggest limitation in this approach is when running `pytest` from root, tests will fail for codes that are not implemented.
+However, this does not seem to conflict with the testing workflow in amuse: invoking tests through `./setup test bhtree` works because it first `cd`s into the `bhtree` directory, and then runs pytest from there.
+In this case, pytest only runs the local tests.

+In addition, this approach allows specifying the `nbody_instance` more flexibly with additional parameters if necessary.

 ## Installation